lupuleasa-core/Runeplus/README.md

 ---

-# How to enable, disable or configure addons yourself:
+# How to enable, disable or configure plugins yourself:

-Don't like something, want to tweak, or enable more addons?
+Don't like something, want to tweak, or enable more plugins?

 Here's how you do it